Minnesota Golden Gophers men's basketball: Coaches

 Initially, the Gophers team formed without any organized coach.
+Despite this setback, in the team's first recorded match, they scraped out a 5-4 victory against an opponent christened only as "Company A." They would finish their first season with a 3-5 record.
 L. J. Cooke took over the team in 1897.
 Cooke was put on the university payroll on a part-time basis in early 1897 and full-time by the fall; this made him one of the earliest professional coaches.

 Cooke remained the coach of the Gophers for 28 seasons, and his .649 winning percentage is the second highest in school history.
 Dave MacMillan, who coached the team from 1927 to 1942 and 1945 to 1948, had the second longest tenure as coach at 18 seasons.
 John Wooden almost succeeded McMillan as Gophers head coach; Wooden claims that a dispute over retaining McMillan as an assistant coach and a delayed phone call led him to accept the job at UCLA instead.

 The Gophers have had several NBA coaches grace the sidelines.
 John Kundla took over as Gophers head coach after the Minneapolis Lakers departed for Los Angeles.
 George Hanson was assistant coach under both Kundla and Fitch and was head coach for the 1970–71 season.
 Bill Fitch and Bill Musselman both coached the team for a couple seasons before departing for the NBA and ABA respectively, where each had success and coached for many years.

 The program has had a fair degree of stability with their coaching staff.
 Tubby Smith became the 16th head coach in Gopher basketball history when hired in 2007; this total includes interim coaches Jim Molinari and Jimmy Williams.
 Five coaches led the team for more than 10 seasons: Cooke, McMillan, O. B. Cowles, Jim Dutcher, and Clem Haskins.
 On March 25, 2013, Tubby Smith was fired after failing to reach the Sweet Sixteen again.
 The Gophers hired Richard Pitino on April 3, 2013.
 He was fired on March 15, 2021, after eight seasons, and replaced the following week by former assistant coach and seasoned recruiter, Ben Johnson.